 There are two types of laminae in the hoof - the ‘sensitive’ which supports the pedal bone, and the ‘insensitive’ which is attached to the inner hoof wall – and they bind to each other to protect the pedal bone.
-However, when a ‘trigger’ happens higher up in the system which causes the laminae to inflame (known as ‘acute’ laminitis), the function and form of the hoof as a whole can then be potentially compromised.
+However, when a ‘trigger’ happens further up in the system which causes the laminae to inflame (known as ‘acute’ laminitis), the function and form of the hoof as a whole can potentially be compromised.
 If not caught in time, the progression of laminitis from ‘acute’ to ‘chronic’ can be swift, and severe.

 If the laminitis gets to this stage, the horse's life could now be seriously at risk, although remarkably it is still survivable.
-A vet may recommend euthanasia, however, due to the extreme degree of suffering, and the risk of infection.
+A vet may recommend euthanasia, however, due to the extreme degree of suffering and the risk of infection.

-Cut to 2013/2014, researchers at the University of Queensland studied blood flow to the hoof in horses in temperate conditions.
+Cut to 2013/2014, researchers at the University of Queensland studied blood flow to the hoof, in horses in temperate conditions.
 In normal healthy horses, it was noted that there were periods of normal blood flow interrupted with long periods of very low flow.
 The same studies were carried out on horses in the initial (low-grade) and ‘acute’ stage of laminitis, which showed that blood flow increased prior to the development of pain.

-Those with heat in the hooves (which indicated vasodilation, where the nervous system (CNS) automatically recognises that it must provide more nutrients to metabolically active tissue and so widens the blood vessels and releases excess heat) developed onset laminitis.
-The studies then showed that if vasoconstriction occurred (where the blood vessels constrict and essentially decrease the blood flow), laminitis did not transpire.
+Those with heat in the hooves which indicated vasodilation - where the nervous system (CNS) automatically recognises that it must provide more nutrients to metabolically active tissue, and so widens the blood vessels and releases excess heat - developed onset laminitis.
+The studies then showed that if vasoconstriction occurred - where the blood vessels constrict and essentially decrease the blood flow - laminitis did not transpire.